-Remote monitoring and management (RMM) gives you the ability to monitor the status of your clients’ network, servers, computers, mobile devices, and peripherals and to troubleshoot and repair them remotely.
-Integration with a PSA tool gives MSPs the ability to take care of many client needs automatically, increasing efficiency.
+Remote monitoring and management (RMM) allows you to monitor the status of your clients’ networks, servers, computers, mobile devices, and peripherals and troubleshoot and repair them remotely.
+Integration with a PSA tool allows MSPs to take care of many client needs automatically, increasing efficiency.

 Customer relationship management (CRM) integration with your PSA tool can give your sales team insights into opportunities with existing clients.
-It can also keep them informed of project costs, margin, and available resources so they can more accurately quote and estimate project timelines.
+It can also inform them of project costs, margins, and available resources so they can more accurately quote and estimate project timelines.

-PSA tool integration with accounting software will provide you with insights into revenue and profitability of the services you provide, as well as a clearer picture of the overall health of your business.
+PSA tool integration with accounting software will provide insights into the revenue and profitability of the services you provide, as well as a clearer picture of the overall health of your business.